facebook/infer/_docs/01-linters.md

 <a name="predicates">**AL Predicates**</a>

 The simplest formulas we can write are predicates.
 They are defined inside Infer.
-We provide a [library](https://github.com/facebook/infer/blob/master/infer/src/clang/cPredicates.mli), and can add more as needed.
-Here are the currently defined predicates:
+We provide a [library](https://github.com/facebook/infer/blob/master/infer/src/clang/cPredicates.mli), but if the predicate that you require is not available, you will need to extend the library.
+Here are the some of the currently defined predicates:

 ```
 call_class_method ("class_name", "method_name")